Amid smog crisis, China vows more liveable cities

 “The government will take a more sophisticated approach to its urban planning and encourage enterprises and citizens to participate in creating the cities of the future,” according to a statement released by the official Xinhua news agency.

-Nature and tradition should be respected in city planning and a low-carbon concept prioritized, the report added.
+Nature and tradition should be respected in city planning and a low-carbon concept prioritised, the report added.

 “Urban construction should take nature as beauty,” it said.